 The Pole Dance federations are working today to make Pole Dance an Olympic sport.
 Thus, in October 2016 the IPSF submitted an application to the International Olympic Committee for inclusion in the Olympic program in 2020.

 Thus, Pole Dance still has a long, centuries-old history, which goes back to the traditions of ancient India and African tribes.
-The sport has become a hybrid embodiment of different cultures, historical and international influences.
+The sport has become a hybrid embodiment of different cultures, and historical and international influences.
 Pole Dance has been developed, popularized and recognized by the world community as a sport.
 It has moved away from the stereotype that it is a striptease.
 And now this sport has all the chances to become an Olympic sport.